pankajkumar23/contact-support-page/README.md

 # React + Vite Contact Support Page

 This template offers a minimal setup to get React working seamlessly with Vite, featuring Hot Module Replacement (HMR) and integrated ESLint rules for code quality.
+## About
+This project is a React-based single-page design focused on creating an interactive and user-friendly "Contact Us" form.
+It allows users to connect via support chat, phone, or email by submitting their details through a responsive form.

 ## Official Plugins